cloudify-cosmo/cloudify-stage/plugins/readme.md

 A widget consists of several files.
 2 are mandatory.

-* widget.js - Holds the plugin's definition - mandatory.
+* widget.js - Holds the widget's definition - mandatory.
-* widget.png - A preview image of the plugin - mandatory.
+* widget.png - A preview image of the widget - mandatory.
 * widget.html - A widget template file.
 This is used only if you want to write a widget without using react (using vaniala js with html template).
 The template file is optional.
 * widget.css - A css file that the widget uses.
 This file is optional.